vyca2017/content/content/reference/platform/authorization/overview.md

 Graphcool features a simple yet powerful permission system that integrates seamlessly with the available authentication providers.
 It combines different concepts that are described in detail below.

+> Note: for a better getting started experience, every new Graphcool project is prepopulated with permissions that allow all operations. **Make sure to adjust the permissions before your app goes to production**.

 ## Whitelist Permissions for Modular Authorization

 In general, permissions follow a **whitelist approach**: